richardsheridan/trio-parallel/README.rst

 This is fully possible but we leave the implementation of that up to you.
 Think of us as a `loky <https://loky.readthedocs.io/en/stable/index.html>`_ for your `joblib <https://joblib.readthedocs.io/en/latest/>`_, but natively async and Trionic.
-Some example parallelism patterns can be found in the documentation_.
+We take care of the worker handling so that you can focus on the best concurrency for your application.
+That said, some example parallelism patterns can be found in the documentation_.

-Also, look into `trimeter <https://github.com/python-trio/trimeter>`_?
+Also, look into `aiometer <https://github.com/florimondmanca/aiometer>`_?

 Contributing
 ------------